With each passing year, the online education market grows and grows as more students sign up for online courses all around the world.

 Every student wants their learning experience to be a smooth ride and this is why finding the right online education platform is so important.
 So, how did we find using Pluralsight and Coursera?

 Pluralsight had a great user interface which made it easy to navigate and find your resources.
 Courses are structured so you can complete them at your own pace, fitting in around your schedule with ease.

 Accessing your lessons is easy from any device, even on your smartphone so you can fit in a lesson or two while on your morning commute, making online learning even more accessible to more people.

-The length of courses range depending on the topic and how advanced it is.
-For example, a beginners course may only contain 30 minutes worth of material, while one for experts can take hours to fully complete.
+The length of courses ranges depending on the topic and how advanced it is.
+For example, a beginner’s course may only contain 30 minutes worth of material, while one for experts can take hours to fully complete.

 Ultimately, how long it takes for you to complete your course comes down to your preferred pace.

 Coursera is different as some of its courses are certified or accredited, meaning that you need to pass exams or tests to access later lessons or to complete your course.

 This means that some courses need to be ‘enrolled’ and contain deadlines to help you keep on track.
 This might be motivating to some students, but restricting to others – especially if a course contains face-to-face interactions at fixed times every week.